Thomas Cook says more to come after restructuring yields profit

 "This is just the start ... we look forward to delivering much more," said Harriet Green, who took over as CEO a year ago.

-Green has pledged to boost profits by $500 million (329.05 million pounds) by 2015 by streamlining the business and moving more operations online.
+Green has pledged to boost profits by $500 million by 2015 by streamlining the business and moving more operations online.

 The 172-year-old group, saved by an emergency bail-out from its lenders two years ago, is half way through a three-year turnaround plan, which has seen it cut 2,500 jobs and close 195 underperforming outlets in Britain.